alexfernandez/alexfernandez.github.io/permanent/cv.md

 decided which ones are useful for our customers and responded to all of them.

+I led the backend team,
-I have worked with a great team and we did great things together, successfully competing at an international level.
+and we did great things together, successfully competing at an international level.
 We have tortured the V8 engine in ways that I could not even dream before joining.
 I have also learned a bit of Erlang and Go for certain subsystems.
 Some of my Go code has been in production for years without issues.

-My job included math puzzles and equations, and we processed huge amounts of data.
+We processed huge amounts of data and had to solve complex scalability issues.
-I also did lots of other things such as backend development and DevOps.
-I also designed the selection process, and actively participated in the selection of everyone in the dev team.
+As this was a small startup I also did lots of other things: created a whole DevOps infrastructure, designed the selection process, and actively participated in the selection of everyone in the dev team.

 ### 2012-08 to 2012-12: Freelancer